 - Frontal headache (“brow ache”)

 Whether you experience one or more of the above symptoms regularly or occasionally, know that treatment is available.

 Standard headache treatments aren’t going to be effective if the cause of the symptoms is visual misalignment.
 Our job is to treat the misalignment with neuro-optometric rehabilitation therapy, resulting in long-term headache relief.

 By assessing your vision with a functional vision evaluation, we can narrow down the cause of the headaches and determine if vision could be amplifying your pain, even if it isn’t directly causing it.
 Once the diagnosis is confirmed and a visual problem is detected, Dr. Charles Shidlofsky will create a custom neuro-optometric rehabilitation program to strengthen your visual system and correct the problem.
 It is also important to refer to your complete medical history during the evaluation so that we can offer the best advice on how to holistically approach the situation in the way that best suits your lifestyle and health, taking all factors into account.

-Start your journey to recovery and call The Vision Therapy Center at Neuro-Vision Associates of North Texas to schedule your appointment today.
+Start your journey to recovery and call The Neuro-Optometry Center at Neuro-Vision Associates of North Texas to schedule your appointment today.

 Our practice serves patients from Plano, North Dallas, Fort Worth, and DFW Metroplex, Texas and surrounding communities.